jacerider/fett/KAST/README.md

 ## Usage

-Run 'gulp' from the theme directory via command line to compile CSS from SASS. gulpfile.js controls what happens in this process.
+Run the following from the theme directory via command line to compile CSS from SASS.

+    gulp

+gulpfile.js controls what happens in this process.
 Feel free to add your own tools into this file to facilitate development.
 Saving will trigger a cache rebuild, css/js rebuild, and all BrowserSync browsers to reload.